 UK Banking Reform - Questions and Answers

-The below guidance has been published by the Authority on 9 March 2018.
+The below guidance has been published by the Authority on 27 June 2019, and replaces previous guidance published on 9 March 2018.

-The groups that are being required by the UK government to undergo this restructuring will be divided into:-
+The groups that have been required by the UK government to undergo this restructuring were divided into:-

 - A ring-fenced bank or group, for their core UK retail services; and

 - A non ring-fenced bank or group, for all other customers or services not permitted to be within the ring-fenced bank / group.

 In accordance with the new UK rules, a ring-fenced bank cannot have an operation (branch or subsidiary bank) outside the European Economic Area (EEA).
 Therefore, the Isle of Man operations (and customers of those operations) are outside of the ring-fenced bank or group.

 Ring-fencing was brought about by changes in UK law following the global economic crisis that began in 2008.